DefGuard/docs/deployment-strategies/setting-up-your-instance.md

 ## Manual deployment

-If you prefer to configure and deploy defguard manually see the examples below:
+If you prefer to configure and deploy Defguard manually see the examples below:

 * [Docker Compose](docker-compose.md)
 * [Kubernetes](kubernetes.md)